 - The California K-12 Schools Recycling Challenge is a friendly recycling competition.
 For the month of February, registered schools collect and report recycling and trash data.
-Registration is now open for the 2018 K-12 recycling competition!
-There are informational webinars too to help you learn more about the process.
-View a list of winners from the 2017 competition.
+Registration is now open for the 2019 K-12 recycling competition!
+View a list of winners from the 2018 competition.

 - The California Green Ribbon Schools Award Program annually recognizes schools and school districts across the state for environmental excellence and efforts to improve school health and wellness.
-View the current list of nominees who will go on to compete in the U.S. Department of Education Green Ribbon Schools.
+Nominees from the California Green Ribbon Schools Award Program who will go on to compete in the U.S. Department of Education Green Ribbon Schools.

 Whether you are a school district administrator concerned about increases in solid waste disposal costs, a recycling-conscious teacher or student, or a city/county recycling coordinator working with your local school district, setting up or improving an existing school waste reduction program can benefit everyone involved.
 Additionally, in most cases, school recycling is a state requirement for traditional recyclables as well as for organic wastes.